Enterprise Data & Automation

 This trend is reflected in the test data market, which offers older technologies alongside newer solutions and AI/ML tools.
 Let’s start by considering the older commercial test data technologies.

-Legacy Test Data Management (TDM) tooling
+Legacy test data management (TDM) tooling

 These are tools that first emerged in the 1990s and 2000s, with a focus on anonymising, subsetting and copying data.
 Some tools have since added data generation, with varying depths of functionality.